cern-sis/react-formule/formule-demo/README.md

 ### The easy way

 Run `yarn link-local` in react-formule, then run `yarn link-local-lib` and `yarn install` in formule-demo.
-To run the playground app, execute `yarn dev`.
+To run the playground app, execute `yarn dev` and visit `localhost:3030`.
 You will see any changes in react-formule immediately in the playground app.

 ### The advanced way